cagiltay/PURE-kcagiltay-2023/README.md

  research project for hololens 2.
 Supervised by Kürşat Çağıltay for an undergraduate research project in Sabanci University.

  The current iteration of the project is a replication study of the following paper: [Impact of Task on Attentional Tunneling in Handheld Augmented Reality](https://dl.acm.org/doi/abs/10.1145/3411764.3445580) by Brandon V. Syiem, Ryan M. Kelly, Jorge Goncalves, Eduardo Velloso, Tilman Dingler

- Further description to be added at a later date.

 ## Setup
  The unity project must have MRTK set up.
 The installation wizard can be found [here](https://learn.microsoft.com/en-us/windows/mixed-reality/develop/unity/welcome-to-mr-feature-tool).